 “It’s hard to find people who were as helpful as Randy,” Smith said, describing him as a big brother to her at the store.
 “He was soft-spoken and kindhearted, and always there when you needed him.”

-Last week, Blevins called Wimmer and told him they ought to talk more often.
+Before the shooting, Blevins called Wimmer and told him they ought to talk more often.
 They hadn’t lived in the same place since Blevins was 6, but he wanted to keep in better touch.

 “He said: ‘It’s not many of us left.
 We need to start talking to each other more often,’ ” Wimmer said.
 “I said, ‘You’re right.
 Let’s do that.’
 It really hurts.”